garykac/woven/docs/rules.md

 Some spells accept a Charge when they are cast.
 This Charge can either maintain an ongoing effect or it can be Spent for a one-time spell effect.

+When a Charge is removed from a Spell, the Spell remains in the Active area until the player Recovers.

 # Mundane Effects

 <img src="../img/readme/action-tapestry.png">